Social Location & Anti-racist Stance.

 I educate peers and clients through frank discussions about race, racism, intersectionality, privilege, unconscious biases, and white fragility.

-I vote, and encourage others to vote.
+I vote, and I encourage others to vote.

 Where am I coming from?